chrissorchard/sidereal/doc/source/network.rst

    will almost (except for perfect conditions, and even then) never be in perfect step, it is important to timestamp any changes to an object.
+ * total - The total number of agents/gasau/in game objects in the world, including this one.

 An ACK packet has an empty JSON object, the sequence number set to the packet it is replying to, and (unsurpringly) the ACK flag set.